laboon/ebook/text/25_test_plans.md

 TEST 9: PASSED
 ```

-If a test fails, then a defect should be filed.
+If a test fails, then one of two things should happen.
+Either a new defect should be filed, or the already-known defect that is causing the failure should be noted.
 A defect indicates that the system is not operating as designed; the expected behavior does not match the observed behavior.
-There are cases where a defect will not be filed despite a test not passing; for example, if the test is failing due to an already-known defect, there is no need to file it again.
 More detail on filing defects is included in the following chapter.

 If a test is blocked, then the reason that it is blocked should be noted.
 This may be something beyond the test team's control, such as the feature not being implemented yet, or it may be something that can be ameliorated, such as not having the proper equipment.
 Having the rationale for the reason that a test was not completed included in the test run results not only provides valuable documentation about the status, it also may enable management or others to find a way around the problem in the future.
 For example, if part of the test plan requires a specific piece of hardware, having documentation that this lack of equipment is causing tests to not be run may provide an impetus for management to buy more equipment, or for other engineers to provide alternative solutions.